The Operation board game teaches kids hand-eye co-ordination

 If the operation is a success, the player receives payment, but if they allow the tweezers to touch the sides of the patient's body cavity, his nose lights up red and a buzzer sounds.
 ARRRRGHH!
 THAT HURTS!

-Cue much giggling and general hilarity, made more common becuase subsequent surgeons will have less steady hands as a result of all the merriment.
+Cue much giggling and general hilarity, made more common because subsequent surgeons in the Operation board game will have less steady hands as a result of all the merriment.
 BUZZZZ!
-Unsuccessful operations mean the card is returned to the deck for another player to attempt.

 The winner is the player who has earned the most money once every operation has been successfully completed on the patient.